swansonk14/SyntheMol/README.md

 - **Building blocks:** Replace `SyntheMol/files/building_blocks.csv.gz` with a custom file containing the building blocks.
 The file should be a CSV file with a header row and two columns: `smiles` and `ID`.
 The `smiles` column should contain the SMILES string for each building block, and the `ID` column should contain a unique ID for each building block.
 - **Chemical reactions:** In `SyntheMol/reactions/custom.py`, replace set `CUSTOM_REACTIONS` to a list of `Reaction` objects similar to the `REAL_REACTIONS` list in `SyntheMol/reactions/real.py`.
 If `CUSTOM_REACTIONS` is not None, then it will automatically be used instead of the `REAL_REACTIONS`.

-TODO: figure out where to put reaction to building block mapping

 ## Property prediction model